KalebRaymond/React-Calendar/README.md

 # React Calendar
 A Google Calendars style calendar made with React, Redux, and JSON-Server.
-Lets you add, modify, and delete events on the calendar. https://kalebraymond.github.io/React-Calendar/ (*Note: event functionality does not work due to CORS issues)
+Lets you add, modify, and delete events on the calendar. https://kalebraymond.github.io/React-Calendar/ (*Note: event functionality does not work since it is handled server-side)

 # Screenshots
 <img width="1437" alt="Screenshot 2023-03-21 at 6 42 32 PM" src="https://user-images.githubusercontent.com/43358126/226767980-ef197e9c-d21e-4124-bb72-0a7f9f73d512.png">